flyve-mdm/glpi-plugin/README.md

 This plugin for GLPI is a subproject of Flyve MDM.

-It provides a stand alone web based administration and a interface integrated in GLPI.
+It provides a stand alone web based administration and an interface integrated in GLPI.
 The later one may be the preferred by those who use GLPI for asset management and ticketing.

 ## Build Status